Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 Identify Your Target Audience

-Before you start creating segments, you need to define who your target audience is.
-Who are you trying to reach?
-What are their needs?
-How do they behave?
 Answering these questions will give you insight into what customer information you should collect.

 Collect Customer Data

 Once you know who you are targeting, it’s time to gather data about them.
 You can use this data to learn more about your customers’ behaviors, attitudes, and demographics.
+AI work models like AI Work can help by automating this process, turning raw customer data into actionable insights that make segmentation and targeting more precise.

-Apples’s Brand Positioning – Key takeaway
+Final Thoughts on Apples’s Brand Positioning

 READ ALSO: Best Guide to Brand Positioning in 2022